SecOpsTeam/awesome-hacking-lists/README.md

 - [Vulnerable-OTP-Application](https://github.com/mddanish/Vulnerable-OTP-Application) - Vulnerable OTP/2FA Application written in PHP using Google Authenticator
 - [DAws](https://github.com/dotcppfile/DAws) - Advanced Web Shell
 - [wooyun_public](https://github.com/hanc00l/wooyun_public) - 乌云公开漏洞、知识库爬虫和搜索   crawl and search for wooyun.org public bug(vulnerability) and drops
-- [gshark-framework](https://github.com/graniet/gshark-framework) - This framework can be perform web post exploitation, with this you can interact with multiple web backdoor and execute custom module, script.
 - [GuruWebScanner](https://github.com/giaplv57/GuruWebScanner) - An On-The-Cloud free "greybox" box scanner for various purposes.
 - [RED_HAWK](https://github.com/Tuhinshubhra/RED_HAWK) - All in one tool for Information Gathering, Vulnerability Scanning and Crawling.
 A must have tool for all penetration testers
 - [WebShell](https://github.com/xl7dev/WebShell) - Webshell && Backdoor Collection